Bossvanlindt/operating_system_project/README.md

 # Operating Systems Project
-Implementation of a terminal cli, memory paging mechanism, and task scheduling with various schedulign policies.
+Implementation of a terminal cli, memory paging mechanism, and task scheduling with various scheduling policies.

 ## Notes from tutorial
 ### Part 1